-The Burmese python, with its beautifully patterned skin, very rapid growth rate, and a generally docile disposition, are best known as the large pet snake of choice among reptile owners.
+The Burmese python (Python bivittatus), with its beautifully patterned skin, very rapid growth rate, and a generally docile disposition, are best known as the large pet snake of choice among reptile owners.

 These large non-venomous snakes are native to the grassy marshes and jungles of Southeast Asia, Burmese Pythons are one of the largest snakes on Earth, together with the Green Anaconda.